Demilade Sonuga's blog

 From the moment I sent my proposal, I sensed that balancing school stuff (projects, assignments, tests) and GSoC would be a serious exercise in self- and time-management, and my suspicions have turned out to be much truer than I expected them to be.
 Nevertheless, in the past two weeks, I've been able to make some progress.

-When I sat and told myself it's time to start implementing this for real, my first task was to flesh out the algorithm to account for the different constraints that the allocator would have to accommodate.
+When I sat and told myself it was time to start implementing this for real, my first task was to flesh out the algorithm to account for the different constraints that the allocator would have to accommodate.

-The now modified algorithm I'm implementing looks more like:
+The now modified algorithm I'm implementing looks more like this:

 main_entry()